-

 Language

+The official language of Spain is Spanish.
 The official language of France is French.
 The official language of Portugal is Portuguese.
 English is widely spoken, and many signs appear in English too.
-The official language of Spain is Spanish.

 Useful Spanish Phrases